scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 minute
 - **Damage Type:** force

 Summon glowing star shards falling over a 9x9 tile area centered on a point in range.
 Any creature that enters the area for the first time this round or ends their turn there makes a Strength save against your spellcasting roll.
-On failure they take 1 wound in force damage, adding a wound die on a critical.
+On failure they take 1/0 in force damage, adding 0/1 on a critical.

-Increase the area by 2 and duration by 1 turn for every level cast above 4th.
+Increase the area by 3 and duration by 1 minute for every level cast above 4th.

 ### Fifth Level